artemis-analytics/artemis/docs/artemis.md

 Open standards allow for systems to directly communicate with each other.
 Direct communication using standard protocols and data formats simplifies system architecture, reduces ecosystem fragmentation, improves interoperability across processes, and eliminates dependency on proprietary systems.
-Most importantly, common data formats faciliate code reuse, sharing, effective collaboration and data exchange, resulting in algorithms and libraries which are supported by a large open community.
+Most importantly, common data formats facilitate code reuse, sharing, effective collaboration and data exchange, resulting in algorithms and libraries which are supported by a large open community.

 Several examples of data standards in computing today: